mooctus/RepData_PeerAssessment2/StormDataAnalysis.md

 ## [1] 985
 ```

 Anyway, the questions that we are asked to answer are the following:

 * Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 * Across the United States, which types of events have the greatest economic consequences?

-So, even if our original data contain more than 900000 samples, we can restrict our analysis to those samples that have at least one of the following columns not equal to 0:
+So, even if our original data contain 902297 samples, we can restrict our analysis to those samples that have at least one of the following columns not equal to 0:
 * FATALITIES
 * INJURIES
 * PROPDMG